 Three more of the industry's best and brightest minds forecast trends that will shape future healthcare marketing strategies.

-Healthcare thought leaders identify trends they believe will have the greatest impact on healthcare marketing strategies in the years ahead.
+Healthcare thought leaders identify future healthcare marketing trends they believe will have the greatest impact on strategies in the years ahead.

 Lisa McCluskey, Vice President, Marketing & Communications, CHI Memorial